Jabulani-N/holbertonschool-web_front_end/html_advanced/README.md

 ## Task 20

-anchor links are not intended to work, as per assignment
+anchor links in task 20 are not intended to work, as per assignment